hjrdave/get-treble-gsm/src/posts/api-docs/advanced/scoping-stores.md

 Creating complex React components like widgets can make state hard to maintain.
 Especially when there are many nested components that need to pass state back and forth.
 TrebleGSM has a feature called Scoped Stores that helps alleviate this headache.

 Imagine having a data grid component that displays rows and has search functionality.
 The data grid has a main component made up of a table header row, data rows, and search inputs.
 Each one of those are separate components that live within the main component.
 They all need to share state and pass it between each other.
 If only local state is used, then prop drilling and lifting up state create a component full of spaghetti code 🍝.
 If the state is put into the App's global state then you have a bunch of state that is only used by one component bloating your App's global state and causing more complexities 😬.
-With scoped global state we can set up a Store within a component that will only allow that component and it's nested components to subscribe to it.
+With a Scoped Store we can set up a Store within a component that will only allow that component and it's nested components to subscribe to it.
 Allowing the component to be what it was meant to be... a component! 😎

 ### Create Scoped Store
-To create a scoped global store in our component a new instance of React Context will need to be created.
+To create a Scoped Store in our component a new instance of React Context will need to be created.

 >Treble uses React's native [Context API](https://reactjs.org/docs/context.html) to manage global state under the hood.
 This means each instance of the Treble container has to utilize a unique instance of React Context.
 When no custom Context is passed to Treble it utilizes its default Context instance.
 Scoped Treble components need a custom Context to work correctly.